 Knowing how to become a genius is not that difficult.
 The hardest part is instituting the many different ways it takes to boost your intelligence levels.
-Indeed, it takes more than just memorising facts and figures.
+Indeed, it takes more than just memorizing facts and figures.
 You need insight, introspection and imperturbability to elevate your intellect.

-To help you out, we’ve compiled a list of 13 easy tips on how to become a genius.
+To help you out, we’ve compiled a list of 20 easy tips on how to become a genius.

-1. Sit down and think
+Step 1: Sit down and think

 But we’re talking about lying on your sofa, staring at the ceiling and thinking about various concepts, ideas and solutions, from the trivial to the complex.
 You wouldn’t believe how many of us don’t have deep thinking sessions, since we routinely distract ourselves with mobile games and YouTube videos about cats.

-2. Test your ideas
+Step 2: Test your ideas

 Do you have an idea to solve the world’s energy problems with giant rubber balls?
 What about a plastic bottle that squeezes ketchup, mustard and relish?
 Or, if your team has slammed into a giant wall at the office, do you have a proposal that could succeed?

-3. Train your memory
+Step 3: Train your memory

 How good is your memory?
 As we get older, we become less sharp; scientists say we typically reach our peak in our early 20s.
 It’s all downhill from there.
 But does it have to be?
 Nope — as long as you train your memory, which allows you to be the smarty pants that you want to be.

-- Do everything manual so you don’t need to rely on automation, whether it’s speed dial on your phone or autocorrect for your spelling
+- Do everything manual so you don’t need to rely on automation, whether it’s speed dial on your phone or autocorrect for your spelling.

-- Recall and repeat in your mind what someone said to you
+- Recall and repeat in your mind what someone said to you.

 Improving your memory is critical to not only helping you become a genius but to also ensure your cognitive fitness lasts longer than just your 20s.

-4. Read more
+Step 4: Read more

 Let’s be honest: there are so many things that are competing for our attention.
 An audiobook, Netflix, a new mobile game and Facebook stalking — err, browsing.
 But what about books?
 Unfortunately, reading has become a lost artform, since many of us don’t peruse books as much as we should.
 It should be time to make reading great again.

 It’s one of the most enjoyable experiences on this planet, and it’s great for your cognitive health.
 Plus, by reading, you’re automatically learning something, whether it’s a new word or a new concept.
-So, pick up that book of Seneca on stoicism, read that crime noir story or catch up on Medieval poetry.
+So, pick up that book of Seneca on stoicism, read that crime noir story, or catch up on Medieval poetry.

-5. Create a morning routine
+Step 5: Create a morning routine

 Sure, you’re not a morning person, but that doesn’t mean anything in today’s world.
 Unless our world turned into a version of the cheesy 1970s motion picture The Omega Man, most of us are going to operate during daytime business hours.
 Therefore, if you’re not a morning person by now, then what have you been doing all this time?